Negative Sampling in Recommendation: A Survey and Future Directions: Literature review of Negative Sampling in Recommendation

 \section{Literature review of Negative Sampling in Recommendation}

-Let $m$ and $n$ be the number of users $\mathcal{U}$ and items $\mathcal{I}$ respectively, we can define a user-item interaction matrix $\bm{Y} \!\in\! \mathbb{R}^{m \times n}$ , where $y_{u,i}=1$ denotes the user $u$ has interacted with the item $i$, and $y_{u,i}=0$ denotes $u$ has never interacted with $i$.
+Let $m$ and $n$ be the number of users $\mathcal{U}$ and items $\mathcal{I}$, we can define a user-item interaction matrix $\bm{Y} \!\in\! \mathbb{R}^{m \times n}$ , where $y_{u,i}=1$ denotes the user $u$ has interacted with the item $i$, and $y_{u,i}=0$ denotes $u$ has never interacted with $i$.
 Negative sampling aims to select the appropriate instances from the unobserved item candidates as the negative samples to support the recommender optimization.
-We conduct a comprehensive literature review of existing negative sampling strategies in recommendation and classify them into five categories according to their technical trajectories: 1) Static negative sampling typically samples negative instances with the static probability; 2) Dynamic negative sampling attempts to dynamically select negative instances with the pre-established sampling criterion; 3) Adversarial negative generation leverages the adversarial learning paradigm to sample or generate plausible items as the negative samples; 4) Importance re-weighting aims to identify the importance of each sample and assign diverse weights for them in a data-driven manner; and 5) Knowledge-enhanced negative sampling focuses on sampling negative instances with the mining of the implicit association from the auxiliary knowledge.
+We conduct a comprehensive literature review of existing negative sampling strategies in recommendation, classify them into five categories according to their technical trajectories, provide the overall ontology of our taxonomy in Fig.~\ref{fig:tech_classifier} and additionally offer five tables (from Table~\ref{table.sns} to Table~\ref{table.kns}) to illustrate their core contributions, strengths, and drawbacks: 1) Static negative sampling typically samples negative instances with the static probability; 2) Dynamic negative sampling attempts to dynamically select negative instances with the pre-established sampling criterion; 3) Adversarial negative generation leverages the adversarial learning paradigm to sample or generate plausible items as the negative samples; 4) Importance re-weighting aims to identify the importance of each sample and assign diverse weights for them in a data-driven manner; and 5) Knowledge-enhanced negative sampling focuses on sampling negative instances with the mining of the implicit association from the auxiliary knowledge.
 In the following, we detail the effectiveness mechanisms and meaningful insights of these negative sampling strategies.